DvzZDev/Loan-Calculator/README.md

 The loan calculator allows users to enter the loan amount, interest rate, and loan term in months.
 It then calculates and displays the monthly payment amount.

-## Features

-- Users can enter the loan amount, interest rate, and loan term in months.
-- Users can view the monthly payment amount based on the provided inputs.
-- The user interface is responsive and styled with modern CSS.

 ## Technologies Used

 - HTML